 Making your own fabric softener sheets is easy.

 - Natural fabric softener (use the recipe above)

 - Warm water

-- An airtight container to store the wipes
+- Airtight container to store the wipes

 - Once a fine mixture is made, place the fabric squares inside the storage container.
-The easiest way is to just stack them flat in a plastic lunchbox type container.
+The easiest way is to just stack them flat in a plastic lunchbox-type container.

 - Now pour the water and softener solution over the wipes, put on the lid and swish a little to disperse the liquid.
 You want to end up with cloths that are not dripping wet but which are dampened thoroughly.